-Properly managing expenses is important for every business, but for many mission-driven organizations, it is the difference between success and failure.
-These organizations largely depend on the generosity of donors and volunteers to financially back their mission, and as a result, the organization is accountable for showing how those dollars are spent.
+Does your non-profit organization's IT services align with both your goals and your budget?
+Properly managing expenses is important for every organization, but for many mission-driven organizations, it is the difference between success and failure.
+These organizations largely depend on the generosity of donors and volunteers to financially back their mission, and as a result, the organization is accountable for making the most strategic use of their budget.
+And showing how those dollars are spent.
 This is often broken into fundraising, administrative, and program expenses, with the largest percentage ideally dedicated to the services it delivers (i.e., program expenses).

-IT services fall under administrative expenses, so it’s important for mission-driven organizations to get the best value and services for their allotted funds.
-To make their IT budget stretch and get the best value, they first need to effectively budget for it.
+IT services typically fall under administrative expenses, so it’s important for non-profit organizations to get the best value and services for their allotted funds.
+To make their IT funds stretch and make the most impact, they first need to effectively budget for it.

-If your mission-driven organization struggles with this, you may need to first gain a better understanding of your current IT posture to properly budget for future IT expenses.
-As a first step, conduct an IT assessment.
-This assessment analyzes all the technology in your environment (e.g., servers, workstations, networking devices, software, cloud solutions) and identifies what could be streamlined.
+If your organization's IT budget is constrained, you may need to first gain a better understanding of your current IT posture to properly budget for future IT expenses.
+As a first step, conduct a thorough IT assessment.
+An IT assessment analyzes all the technology in your environment (e.g., servers, workstations, networking devices, software, cloud solutions) and identifies what could be streamlined.
 In addition, it determines if you qualify for discounts and grants (for example, Microsoft offers non-profit discounts on some of its licensing).
-This assessment also brings to light any technology-related issues staff members encounter regularly that prevent them from focusing on their primary job function (e.g., contacting potential donors, planning fundraising events, coordinating community outreaches), and provides recommendations to resolve those issues.
+This assessment also brings to light any technology-related issues staff members encounter regularly that prevent them from focusing on their primary job function (e.g., contacting potential donors, planning fundraising events, coordinating community outreaches) while providing recommendations to resolve those issues.

 - Low disk space detection and remediation – Prevents downtime due to disk capacity and fragmentation

-- Anti-virus, anti-malware, anti-spyware scans – Detects cyber threats on your machine before they can cause significant damage on your machine or in your network
+- Anti-virus, anti-malware, anti-spyware scans – Detects cyber threats on your endpoints before they can cause significant damage on your machine or in your network

 - Software patch management – Applies critical manufacturer patches to applications and operating systems, improving features, fixing glitches, and protecting the application from exploitation

-Cloud Services: These are easily scalable solutions that offer greater features and security than their on-premise counterparts.
+Cloud solutions are easily scalable and offer greater features and security than their on-premise counterparts.
 In addition, they allow for improved collaboration among staff because data is accessible anywhere with an Internet connection.
-Some examples include Office 365 and Microsoft Azure.
+Some examples include Microsoft 365 and Microsoft Azure.

 Based on a recent Technology Affinity Group State of Philanthropy Tech Survey, there will be an upward trend in philanthropy organizations outsourcing their IT services.
 For example, more organizations have fully outsourced the following:

 Want to work with an IT expert to learn how you can improve your IT spending?
-Click here to learn more about Dataprise’s Free IT Assessment.
+Click below to learn more about Dataprise’s Free IT Assessment.